 New national security legislation passed by the National People’s Congress Standing Committee meeting in Beijing entered into force in Hong Kong on 1 July.
 It introduces offences on secession, subversion, organisation and perpetration of terrorist activities, and collusion with a foreign country with a maximum penalty of life imprisonment.
 These offences can be applied to activities conducted outside Hong Kong.
 China’s mainland authorities could under certain circumstances detain and try individuals under the terms of this law.
 There is therefore a risk for those who commit an offence under the law of being detained and removed to mainland China.
 Due to recent heightened political sensitivity, there could be an increase in protests and violence.
 These could occur without warning, throughout Hong Kong.
 You should avoid protests and demonstrations.
 See Political situation.

-In recent months, large-scale political demonstrations have taken place throughout Hong Kong.
-Protests have affected many areas, including those popular with tourists.
+Throughout 2019, large-scale political demonstrations took place all over the Hong Kong SAR, including in areas popular with tourists.
 While a number of peaceful activities have taken place, many other protests have led to clashes between police and protesters involving significant violence.
 You should keep up to date with developments across Hong Kong.
 You can sign up for email alerts to be notified when this travel advice is updated.

 There are reports of greater scrutiny from mainland authorities at border crossings between the mainland and Hong Kong at this time, including checks on travellers’ electronic devices.
-You should be aware that the thresholds for detention and prosecution in China differ from those in Hong Kong.
+See Visits to mainland China

 Although there’s no recent history of terrorism in Hong Kong, attacks can’t be ruled out.
 See Terrorism

 The typhoon season in Hong Kong normally runs from April to October.
-You should follow the advice of the local authorities.
 See Natural disasters

 You should take sensible precautions against pick pocketing and other street crime.
 See Crime